-During the 2011/12 year the Professional Conduct Review Panel (PCRP) found a Surveyor and a Surveying Associate guilty of professional misconduct and guilty of performing cadastral surveys in breach of the Act when neither was a registered cadastral surveyor.
-The PCRP imposed both a fine and costs against the Surveyor and Surveying Associate.
-Three surveyors attended before the Board to provide further information into specific matters of concern to the Board.
-All three surveyors were cautioned by the Board and advised to take greater care in future in order to comply with the Code of Practice.
+Three surveyors attended s86 meetings before representatives of the Board to provide further information into specific matters of concern to the Board.
+Two surveyors were reprimanded by the Board and the third surveyor was cautioned.
+All three surveyors were advised to take greater care in future in order to comply with the Code of Practice.